 Gardens remind me that there’s a process behind most things.
 If you think about it, nothing is where it is today without a lot of patience, love and hard work.
 Sometimes when we think we want something and then realize how much work is actually involved with achieving it, it can be easy to give up or not finish what we started.

 When I helped prepare our first garden with Mike, he did most of the work.
 I loved the idea of a garden, but didn’t love all the steps involved.
-In the beginning, I simply wasn’t sold on it since we were within walking distance of a grocery store and we had farmer’s markets nearby every Saturday.
 But, I’ll never forget the first time I needed a pepper for a recipe and how cool it was to walk out into the backyard to get it.
-The work involved with not only starting, but maintaining a garden, all felt worth it.
-I’ve been hooked ever since.
-It just goes to show if you stick through the growing pains that come with anything new, whether it’s a new idea, goal or dream, it can really pay off.
-It just takes some time.
+The work involved with not only starting, but maintaining a garden, all felt worth it in that moment.

-In anticipation of harvesting our tomatillos next month, I decided to make Mike’s Roasted Tomatillo Salsa this weekend.
-It tastes great with chips and tacos.
-It also gave me another excuse to use our Vitamix which has been a lot of fun for me.
+This salsa recipe gave me another excuse to use our Vitamix which has been a lot of fun for me lately.
 I love making soups, salsas and sauces with it.
-Everything gets mixed to your desired texture.
-Earlier this summer, I also made a Tomatillo Gazpacho with it.
-It was delicious.
+Everything gets mixed to your desired texture in record time.
+I am absolutely loving it.

 1 lb. tomatillos, de-husked, washed and halved